Analytic non-abelian Hodge theory: Introduction

 The structure of the paper is as follows.
 In \S \ref{prorepsn}, we cover some background material on pro-representability.
 Proposition \ref{PNprop} then establishes a topological analogue of Tannaka duality for polynormal $C^*$-algebras and unitary representations, while Lemma \ref{PNlemma2} gives a similar result for non-unitary representations.

-In \S \ref{derhamsn}, we introduce the framed Betti and de Rham functors $\oR^{B}_{X,x}$, $\oR^{\dR}_{X,x}$ on Fr\'echet algebras for any manifold $X$.
-In Proposition \ref{cfBettiDR}, we establish an isomorphism $\oR^{B}_{X,x}(A)\cong\oR^{\dR}_{X,x}(A)$ for any Fr\'echet algebra $A$.
+In \S \ref{derhamsn}, we introduce the framed Betti and de Rham functors $\oR^{B}_{X,x}$, $\oR^{\dR}_{X,x}$ on Banach algebras for any manifold $X$.
+In Proposition \ref{cfBettiDR}, we establish an isomorphism $\oR^{B}_{X,x}(A)\cong\oR^{\dR}_{X,x}(A)$ for any pro-Banach algebra $A$.
 We can even recover the analytic structure of moduli spaces of $G$-bundles from these symmetric monoidal functors (Remark \ref{recoveranalyticG}).
 Proposition \ref{fgrep} then shows that $\oR^{B}_{X,x}$ is represented by a Fr\'echet algebra completion $E^B_{X,x}$ of $\R[\pi_1(X,x)]$.
 This is a Fr\'echet bialgebra from which $\pi_1(X,x)$ can be recovered (Lemma \ref{recovergroup}).

 In Definition \ref{pluritorsor}, we introduce a symmetric monoidal functor $ \oR^J_{X,x} $ on $C^*$-algebras, parametrising pluriharmonic bundles on a compact K\"ahler manifold $X$.
 This is representable by a pro-$C^*$-bialgebra $E^J_{X,x}$ (Proposition \ref{pluriprorep} and Lemma \ref{tensorstr}).
-There are also a symmetric monoidal functor $\oR^{\Dol}_{X,x}$ on Fr\'echet algebras associated to Dolbeault moduli, which is seldom representable, and a harmonic functor extending the definition of $\oR^J_{X,x} $ to all Riemannian manifolds $X$, but with substantial loss of functoriality.
+There are also a symmetric monoidal functor $\oR^{\Dol}_{X,x}$ on Banach algebras associated to Dolbeault moduli, which is seldom representable, and a harmonic functor extending the definition of $\oR^J_{X,x} $ to all Riemannian manifolds $X$, but with substantial loss of functoriality.

 In \S \ref{cfansn} we establish relations between the various functors.
 We can recover the topology on moduli spaces of semisimple representations from $E^J_{X,x}$ (Theorem \ref{Hsstopthm}).
 Proposition \ref{PNssprop} then gives a Tannakian description of the polynormal completion of $E^J_{X,x}$, while Corollary \ref{PNrepss} gives a simple characterisation of continuous morphisms from $E^J_{X,x} $ to polynormal $C^*$-algebras. \S \ref{Dolsn} then gives similar results for $\oR^{\Dol}_{X,x}$.
 Lemma \ref{EJabgp} shows that grouplike elements $G((E^J_{X,x})^{\ab})$ of the abelianisation of $E^J_{X,x}$ are just $\H_1(X,\Z\oplus \R)$, with consequences for complex tori.